cocos-creator/docs-3d-deprecated/en/physics/physics-raycast.md

 ## Interface Introduction

-__Cocos Creator 3D__ provides a set of ray detection functions based on the physics engine in the `v1.0.1` version.
+__Cocos Creator__ provides a set of ray detection functions based on the physics engine in the `v1.0.1` version.

 However, it should be noted that the detected object is a physics collider, and the corresponding collider component on the inspector panel, such as `BoxCollider`.